-For each of 2019 and 2018, discretionary profit sharing contributions under the 2009 Discretionary Profit Sharing Contribution Program were 3% of each Plan participant's eligible compensation, which was credited on a quarterly basis.
-Under the 2009 Discretionary Profit Sharing Contribution Program, profit sharing contributions, if any, are invested in the Plan in accordance with each Plan participant's instructions.
+For the reasons cited above, for 2020 discretionary profit sharing contributions under the 2009 Discretionary Profit-Sharing Contribution Program were nil.
+For 2019, discretionary profit sharing contributions were 3% of each Plan participant's eligible compensation, which was credited on a quarterly basis.